shirtsgroup/InterMol/doc/_build/html/_sources/development.txt

 <http://nvie.com/posts/a-successful-git-branching-model/>`_.
 The basic things
 to know are:

-1. The master branch is strictly used for releases.
+1. The `master` branch is strictly used for releases.
-2. The develop branch is where (!!!) development happens.
+2. The `develop` branch is where (!!!) development happens.
 3. When we start working on a new engine, we create a feature branch.
-E.g., at the time of this writing, there are branches called feature/lammps and feature/desmond.
-Once the overall structure in this branch is fairly stable and has a good amounts of tests, we merge it into develop.
+E.g., at the time of this writing, there are branches called `feature/lammps` and `feature/desmond`.
+Once the overall structure in this branch is fairly stable and has a good amounts of tests, we merge it into `develop`.

 So what do you, the interested developer, need to know?

-1. Don't make pull requests against master.
+1. Don't make pull requests against `master`.
-2. Choose either develop or the appropriate feature branch to pull against.
+2. Choose either `develop` or the appropriate `feature/*` branch to pull against.

 For more reading and a neat tool to help with branching see: